AdaCore/training_material/courses/fundamentals_of_ada/070_subprograms.rst

    - Typically alteration of non-local variables or states
    - Can cause hard-to-debug errors
-   - Not legal in SPARK
+   - Not legal for :ada:`function` in SPARK

 * Can be there for historical reasons